fscottfoti/togethermap-help/docs/customization.md

 return p.Units > 120 ?
 'E02850' : 'E0DD28';
 ```

 That's pretty much it.
-With the above configuration, you can do pretty much anything in TM - you can record information from your users, you can use that data to theme the map, and you can use the same data to make html templates in the place detail view, the place list view, and the labels.
+With the above configuration, you can do most of what TM supports - you can record information from your users, you can use that data to theme the map, and you can use the same data to make html templates in the place detail view, the place list view, and the labels.
 Please feel free to ask questions - we'd love to help!

+## Enable up- and down-voting

+This switch adds thumbs up and thumbs down widgets on every place so your users can upvote and downvote places.
+An upvote will increase the rating of a place by 1, and a downvote will decrease the rating by one.
+Places can then be sorted by rating.

 ## Drop Markers